artemkv/journey3/journey3-website/src/doc/gdpr_explained.md

 ### And what about CCPA?

 Since CCPA is less restrictive than GDPR, in general, if you comply with GDPR, you also comply with CCPA.
-So forget about CCPA.
+So forget about CCPA and focus on GDPR.

 ## So what should you do?